keithaumiller/Human/04-architecture/README.md

 This will give any governance intelligence a solid framework for evaluating best practices, policies, and investments.

+Ingelligence' needs goals and scoring in order to develop strategies and measure success.
+I'm going to set aside the debates of what the goal of humanity should be and pick some things just so we can get this project rolling.

+The Dashboard

 ## Technologies

 The list of technologies we will use to build the application are as follows: